OpenFEI/ubuntu_startup_robots/README.md

 ﻿# ubuntu-startup-robots
- Script for installation of basic applications for Ubuntu in the humanoid robots.
+ Script for installation of basic applications for the humanoid robots.

+ It was tested for Ubuntu 14.04 (LTS) and uses OpenCV 2.4.10